Off to Istanbul

 Recent League fixtures

 2000 - Leicester City won at Anfield for the third season in a row, this time 2-0, as we just missed out on Champions League qualification that year.
-Tony Cottee and Phil Gilchrist bagged the goals.
+Tony Cottee nabbed the last of his eight strikes against the reds with Phil Gilchrist also on target.

 Signing off from the spot